A strictly decreasing invariant for resolution of singularities in dimension two: Introduction

 Here we use the lexicographical order on $ \INN \times \IN^3 \times \INN \times \IN^3 \times \IQ_\infty^2 \times \IQ_\infty^4 $, where we equip $ \INN $ with the product order (this is a partial order).
 The entries of the invariant with values in $ \INN $ are certain Hilbert-Samuel functions.
 By the upper semi-continuity property, the maximal Hilbert-Samuel locus $ X_{\mathrm{max}}:=\bigcup_{\nu \in \Sigma_X^{\mathrm{max}}} X(\nu) $ consists of finitely many mutually disjoint components $X(\nu)$, for $\nu\in \Sigma_X^{\mathrm{max}}$ (where $ \Sigma_X^{\mathrm{max}} $ denotes the set of maximal values of the Hilbert-Samuel function on $ X $).
-We use Corollaries~{5.18} and {5.19} of \cite{CJS} which state that, to get (canonical, functorial) resolution of singularities, it is enough decrease the Hilbert-Samuel function over every component $ X (\nu) $ of $ X_{\mathrm{max}} $ (``$\nu$-elimination": see \cite{CJS} Definition 5.14).
-The latter implies that we can restrict our attention to a single maximal value. {By Theorem \ref{MainThm}, the invariant $ \io $ (which is not necessarily upper semi-continuous, Example \ref{Ex:e_not_usc}) measures the improvement for the singularities lying above the center of the blow-up in every step of \cite{CJS}.}
+We use Corollaries~{5.18} and {5.19} of \cite{CJS} which state that, to get (canonical, functorial) resolution of singularities, it is enough \rot{to} decrease the Hilbert-Samuel function over every component $ X (\nu) $ of $ X_{\mathrm{max}} $ (``$\nu$-elimination": see \cite{CJS} Definition 5.14).
+The latter implies that we can restrict our attention to a single maximal value. {By Theorem \ref{MainThm}, the invariant $ \io $ (which is not necessarily upper semi-continuous, Example \ref{Ex:e_not_usc}) measures the improvement for the singularities lying above the center of the blow-up in every step of \cite{CJS}.} \rot{Using Abhyankar's notion of good and bad points, Theorem \ref{MainThm} leads to a direct proof for the finiteness of the sequence of blow-ups constructed by \cite{CJS} (section 6).}

 In the first three sections we recall and study the important notions for \cite{CJS}: (1) the log-Hilbert-Samuel function and its behavior under permissible blowing ups, the construction of $ \ioo $; (2) the \cite{CJS} algorithm and why dimension two is a particular good situation; (3) Hironaka's characteristic polyhedron and its invariants in the two dimensional case.
-In \S 4 we construct $ \ioc $ and prove that it strictly improves until there are only new components in the locus of maximal singularity.
-Finally, in \S 5 we discuss in detail how to obtain $ \iop $ and prove its improvement in the remaining \cite{CJS}-algorithm until the log-Hilbert-Samuel functions drops strictly at every point.
+In \S 4 we construct $ \ioc $ and prove that it strictly improves until there are only new components in the locus of maximal singularity. \rot{In} \S 5 we discuss in detail how to obtain $ \iop $ and prove its improvement in the remaining \cite{CJS}-algorithm until the log-Hilbert-Samuel functions drops strictly at every point. \rot{Finally, we provide a short proof for the termination of the \cite{CJS}-algorithm in \S 6.}